howard-university-web-services/Howard-Automation-Library/README.md

 ##### Automated Steps (done by script after manual steps complete)

+- Be sure that HAL is up to date.
-- Be sure that all desired local folders are set up in hal_config.txt
+- Be sure that all desired local folders, and drush aliases are set up in hal_config.txt.
 - Be sure that you are on master branch, and it is up to date.
 - Be sure you have the database machine name you added in acquia.
 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.